-Please give the name(s) and addresse(s) of anyone to be removed from the title deeds?
+Please provide the name(s) and addresse(s) of anyone to be added to the title deeds?

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

 Please provide a copy of your National Insurance Number?

 Important warnings to consider in supporting the above Skipton Building Society transfer of equity information :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Skipton Building Society conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
 If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.